k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

     * Duration took to execute the query.
 Note that the duration is not the time until result table is rendered and displayed as a table in the results window.
     * How many rows were affected during the query execution.
 In case of a select statement, no rows are affected, so it shows zero.
   * Actions part contains:
     * Columns to show - allows you to adjust the Results table display.
-When clicked, a popup opens where you can set up the Result tables columns that will be shown.
+When clicked, a pop-up opens where you can set up the Result tables columns that will be shown.
     * CSV - allows you to download the results.

 * The Results table enables some manipulations that let you adjust the display according to your needs, in addition to the *Columns to show* option: